martinandrovich/rb-rovi/README.md

 1. Installing `ROS`
 2. Cloning repository (catkin workspace)

+Once the catkin directory is cloned, `rosdep` can be used to install any dependencies.
+Start with [installing `rosdep`][rosdep].
+Then, from the `ws` directory, run `rosdep install --from-paths src --ignore-src -r -y`.

-For auto-completion, linting etc., VS Code can be configured [as defined here][ros-vs-code].
-VS Code should be launched from the `ws` directory (`code rb-rovi/ws`), where IntelliSense can then be automatically configured to fetch all necessary headers..
+For auto-completion, linting etc., VS Code can be configured [as explained here][ros-vs-code].
+VS Code should be launched from the `ws` directory (`code rb-rovi/ws`), where IntelliSense can then be automatically configured to fetch all necessary headers.

 Scripts for these steps will be available later.